m4rs-mt/ILGPU/Docs/Tutorial_03.md

 > <sup>1</sup>
 > This is general advice that everyone gives for programming now, and I take a bit of issue with it.
 Branches are NOT slow.
-> For the CPU branches that are unpredictable are slow, and for the GPU branches that are divergent across the same warp are slow.
+> For the CPU, branches that are unpredictable are slow, and for the GPU, branches that are divergent across the same warp are slow.
 > Figuring out if that is the case is hard, which is why the general advice is avoid branches.
 [Matt Godbolt ran into this issue and describes it well in this talk](https://youtu.be/HG6c4Kwbv4I?t=2532)